Salesforce

 Widgets in a one column section can get reordered on a mobile device

-To determine how many columns your section has, click Build to the right of the canvas, and scroll down to the Structure & Organization section.
+To determine how many columns your section has, scroll down to the Structure & Organization section to right of the canvas.
 Drag and drop the Section widget onto your canvas.
 The Section Editor will appear to the right of the canvas.
 Scroll down to the Section Layout section, and click the number of columns you would like.
 If you select two or three columns, click and drag the Drag to determine the percentage of which each column should occupy the section.
 In the example below, the section is broken into 3 columns, where event title widget takes up 50% of the section, and the date and location widgets each take up 25%.

 NOTE: Some widgets cannot be placed into columns, as the widget itself takes up too much space.
 These include the progress bar, countdown timer, location map, and website navigation widgets.